 Sales Associate Must-Have Resume Skills and Keywords

-The top three keywords people who held Sales Associate descriptions listed on their resumes are Cashier (appearing on 31.76%), Stocking (appearing on 11.89%), and Receptionist (appearing on 8.14%).
-51.79% of resumes with Sales Associate descriptions have at least one of these terms.
+The top three keywords people who held Sales Associate descriptions listed on their resumes are Customer Service (appearing on 28.72%), Cashier (appearing on 14.35%), and Communication Skills (appearing on 10.91%).
+53.98% of resumes with Sales Associate descriptions have at least one of these terms.
 The Resume Checklist will help you make sense of whether or not employers are also demanding these skills.
-Answer Phones, Social Media, and Business Administration are still quite common, and a respectable share of skills found on resumes for Sales Associate with 22% of the total.
-At 26.22%, Data Entry, Clothing, Outlook, and Fashion appear far less frequently, but are still a significant portion of the 10 top Sales Associate skills and qualifications found on resumes.
+MS Office, English Speaking, and Detail Oriented are still quite common, and a respectable share of skills found on resumes for Sales Associate with 22.6% of the total.
+At 23.42%, Scheduling, Collaboration, Stocking, and Microsoft Excel appear far less frequently, but are still a significant portion of the 10 top Sales Associate skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Sales Associate job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Sales Associate on their resumes.